New Government’s Commitment to Infrastructure Delivery Will Be Vital to Construction Industry Fortunes

 Output for Britain’s construction industry is expected to be less than previously forecast over the next three years given concerns around government’s ability to deliver on major infrastructure projects.
-The Construction Products Association’s (CPA) Summer Forecast for 2019-2021 anticipates a 0.3% decline in total construction output for 2019, in line with previous projections, but the forecasts for 2020 and 2021 have been revised down to 1.0% and 1.4% from 1.4% and 1.7% respectively since the Spring.
+The Construction Products Association’s (CPA) Summer Forecasts for 2019-2021 anticipates a 0.3% decline in total construction output for 2019, in line with previous projections, but the forecasts for 2020 and 2021 have been revised down to 1.0% and 1.4% from 1.4% and 1.7% respectively since the Spring.

-The CPA Summer Forecast, which provides a comprehensive analysis of the drivers of construction activity across thirty industry sectors, identifies the infrastructure sector as a main driver of growth and vital to the fortunes of the construction industry in the next few years.
+The CPA Summer Forecasts, which provides a comprehensive analysis of the drivers of construction activity across thirty industry sectors, identifies the infrastructure sector as a main driver of growth and vital to the fortunes of the construction industry in the next few years.
 Total construction output would fall by 1.7% in 2019 and experience no growth up until 2021 without the delivery of major infrastructure projects, which have been put into further doubt given the new Prime Minister Boris Johnson’s commitment to initiate a review of HS2.

 High-profile projects such as the Thames Tideway Tunnel, High Speed Rail and Hinkley Point C are expected to drive activity in the infrastructure sector as well as the new five-year regulatory periods in the water & sewerage, rail and roads sub-sectors.
 After almost a decade of austerity, local authority funding will also prove important to activity on roads.
 The CPA Forecast expects delays to these projects to pose a major risk to the sector and, in turn, put the fortunes of the wider construction industry into question.